Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 Are you a part-time or full-time agent?

 Some agents are full-time professionals, while many real estate agents may have other jobs or responsibilities in addition to their real estate work.
 Make sure to ask about an agent’s availability and how much time they can devote to your needs.
+The amount of time someone commits to a career is usually a strong indicator of how skilled they will be.

 How many clients are you working with?